Romance Is Boring

-Romance Is Boring is the third studio album by Welsh indie pop band Los Campesinos!, released on 26 January 2010 via Wichita and Arts & Crafts.
-Produced by John Goodmanson, the album's maximalist production, unconventional structure and particularly demoralising themes marked a departure from the band's previous twee pop sound.
+Romance Is Boring is the third studio album by Welsh indie pop band Los Campesinos!, released via Wichita on 26 January 2010.
+The album's maximalist production, unconventional structure and particularly demoralising themes marked a departure from the band's previous twee pop sound.

-Following the release of their first two studio albums in 2008, Los Campesinos! began an extensive touring circuit across North America as their following grew.
-They recorded Romance Is Boring in Connecticut and Seattle in early 2009, experimenting with brass instruments for the first time to create a complex soundscape.
-Frontman Gareth Paisey describes the album as lyrically focusing on "the death and decay of the human body, sex, lost love, mental breakdown, football and, ultimately, that there probably isn’t a light at the end of the tunnel".
+Los Campesinos! recorded Romance Is Boring in early 2009 with producer John Goodmanson in Stamford and Seattle.
+Desiring to build a complex soundscape, the band experimented with strings and brass instruments for the first time.
+As the album's narrator through three distinct acts, lead vocalist Gareth Paisey wrote about "the death and decay of the human body, sex, lost love, mental breakdown, football and, ultimately, that there probably isn’t a light at the end of the tunnel".

-Romance Is Boring was preceded by the promotional singles "The Sea Is a Good Place to Think of the Future" in September 2009, and "There Are Listed Buildings" in November.
-Upon release in January 2010, the record peaked at number 92 on the UK Albums Chart and received widespread critical acclaim, appearing on the annual lists of music publications including DIY and The Line of Best Fit.
-Four of its tracks would later be reworked on the band's All's Well That Ends EP (2010).
+Two singles were issued before the album's release: "The Sea Is a Good Place to Think of the Future" and "There Are Listed Buildings".
+Romance Is Boring debuted at number 92 on the UK Albums Chart and received widespread critical acclaim, appearing on the annual lists of music publications including DIY and The Line of Best Fit.
+Four of its tracks would be reworked on the All's Well That Ends EP in 2010.
 Romance Is Boring remains one of the most highly regarded albums in the band's catalogue.

 Background

-Los Campesinos! released both their first studio albums, Hold on Now, Youngster... and We Are Beautiful, We Are Doomed, in 2008, and "started amassing a devout fanbase".
+Los Campesinos! released their first two studio albums, Hold on Now, Youngster... and We Are Beautiful, We Are Doomed, in 2008, and "started amassing a devout fanbase".
 In 2009, they performed a 21-show tour across North America alongside punk band Titus Adronicus, and began to play at bigger venues including at the music festivals Lollapalooza and Coachella in the same year.

-After recording of Romance Is Boring had finished, founding keyboardist Aleksandra Berditchevskaia announced she would be amicably leaving the band in August 2009 to continue her studies.
-She was replaced by Kim Paisey, the sister of frontman Gareth, in September.